 Hotel and Accommodation

 There is no special technique or method to choose a good accommodation in India, same logic you apply choosing an accommodation in any other part of the world.
-There are 5-star hotels, medium, and lower range hotels, now there are many hostels also.
+There are 5-star hotels, medium, and lower range hotels, eco-resorts and now there are many hostels also.
 Check for people’s view and decide.
 While you are staying in a hotel and if you are a woman don’t get too friendly with the male staff, speak politely but maintain a distance.

 Buy Sim Card Buying in India